Skip to main content

 Keisha Whitehall Wolfe and Gus Avrakotos of Miles & Stockbridge discussed implementation of the money services business model law and increased disclosure and background reviews of passive investors and an expanded definition of control persons.
 While this is not currently part of the mortgage process, other areas of modernization have been piloted within the money services before being implemented in for mortgage licensing and supervision.
 This would include core licensing requirements, networked supervision and the SES.

-This article was originally published in the Mortgage Banker Magazine November 2021 issue.
+This article was originally published in Mortgage Banker Magazine, during the week of November 2021.

 About the author